-A collaboration between Katrinka Wilson and Michelle Rheeston, our name referred to the hedge witches, who lived on the edge and were known for their alternative perspectives.
-We worked as contemporary hedge artists using dialogue in verbal and non-verbal forms as well as traditional skills and incongruent materials to create imaginitive environments that suggested alternative world views are possible.
+A collaboration between Katrinka Wilson and Michelle Rheeston, our name referred to the hedge witches, who lived on the edge and were known for alternative views.
+We worked as contemporary hedge artists using traditional skills and incongruent materials to create imaginative environments.

-Working with tromp l’oeil, performance and drawing, using materials such as tiny people, glitter and guilt, silver thread, wax and thread, text, sound and light.
-Assuming that reality is unstable, we tested where ‘realistic’ becomes unreal inviting people to suspend their belief and join us in the search for wonder.
+Working with tromp l’oeil, performance and drawing, using materials such as tiny people, glitter and guilt, silver thread, wax and thread, text, sound and light, we created new realities inviting people to suspend their belief and join us in the search for wonder.

 Dis-placement Lab 2014, Flaxman a theatre of the imagination, Flaxman Gallery 2014.

-Multiple discrete interventions in the form of Tromp l’oeil using found objects drawing and painting techniques and guilding.
-Collectively these created a space for the curious to invent stories that might explain the inexplicable
+Involving multiple small interventions in the form of Tromp l’oeil using found objects drawing and painting techniques and gilding, collectively these created a theatrical space for the curious to invent stories that might explain the inexplicable.

 ‘In The Window’ Precipitation: April 14

-The eclectic narrative of this piece delves into mythology and ritual, as well the transformational physical environment in both the natural and human world; it imagines a future where current forecasts come to pass – in a nod to the Jake and Dino Chapman, it offers a vision of a post-climate change world, with a wistful and hopeful slant.
-Critically, the underlying violence often represented in damnation and post-apocalyptic stories, are here rendered as sorrow evoked by the metaphor of rain; this sense of sadness however twists itself into something full of the potential of change and the possibility of a journey into new worlds.
-Like rain, this state of bewilderment, creates a new space out of which wonder, playfulness and invention emerge.
+The eclectic narrative of this piece imagines a future where current forecasts come to pass – in a nod to the Jake and Dino Chapman, it offers a vision of a post-climate change world, with a wistful and hopeful slant.
+The underlying violence often represented in dangerous visions of post-apocalyptic stories, are here represented as sorrow evoked by the metaphor of rain; this sense of sadness however twists itself into something full of the potential of change and the possibility of a journey into new worlds.
+Like rain, this is state of change that creates a new space for playfulness and invention.

 ‘Gallery 5’: Performance and intervention, at the Nottingham Contemporary with the In-Dialogue Conference